View our posts

 We believe our creative and topic based curriculum helps children meet learning opportunities within a happy, secure and interesting environment through practical activity, enquiry and purposeful play, with consolidation through practice, talk and reflection.

-Joanna Webb - EYFS Phase Leader
+EYFS Leader